 If one is consistent in the application of the distributional method, states Croft, then one must be prepared to accept a proliferation of minor categories for each language.
 Ultimately, every construction constitutes its own category, comprising the set of items that may appear in that particular construction.
 As a result, no language exhibits traditional major categories such as noun, verb, and adjective—only more narrow constructions such as, for example, Tense-Marked Intransitive Verb or Tense-Marked Transitive Verb, which may or may not share the same members.
 For Croft, what exists in the grammar of particular languages is sets of constructions related in a taxonomic web rather than lexical categories per se.
 Parts of speech that approximate traditional categories exist only as crosslinguistic typological markedness tendencies; that is, when the semantic class of an item aligns with its propositional act function of either referring, predicating, or modifying, that form will be unmarked.
 However, when an item is used in a non-prototypical manner, such as an entity-denoting concept being used for predication, that use is structurally and/or behaviorally marked (Croft 2002).
 This theory of typological markedness is what “allows us to construct generalizations about categories across constructions” which otherwise do not share the same properties and members (Croft 2001:92).
 This dissertation will utilize Croft’s typological markedness theory as a basis for investigating the diversity of lexical flexibility in particular languages.

 It should be noted, however, that the issue of whether lexical categories should be thought of as language-specific, and potentially incommensurable and uncomparable across languages, or as instantiations of crosslinguistically valid categories, is hotly debated in the literature, and Croft’s universal-typological approach is just one among many (Croft 2000; Pustet 2000; Croft 2005; Haspelmath 2007; Ramat 2009; Haspelmath 2010; Chung 2012; Croft & van Lier 2012; Haspelmath 2014; Beck 2016; Croft 2016; Rijkhoff 2016; Baker & Croft 2017).
 This dissertation does not aim to speak towards those debates.
-Instead, it is interested in exactly the kinds of cross-constructional generalizations which Croft refers to—how specific constructions in specific languages work in tandem to express (via coding or behavioral tendencies) categorial distinctions between lexemes, more or less strongly.
+Instead, it is interested (are dissertations interested?) in exactly the kinds of cross-constructional generalizations which Croft refers to—how specific constructions in specific languages work in tandem to express (via coding or behavioral tendencies) categorial distinctions between lexemes, more or less strongly.
 Put differently, the focus of this dissertation is investigating the extent to which constructions align to form emergent, gradient categories that have become grammaticized to varying degrees.

 Approaches to lexical flexibility